Rent Out Your Bali Villa Long Term as a Foreigner: Full Guide

-1. Know the Legal Side First
+1. Understanding the Legal Side

 • Get the Right Permit: Get a Pondok Wisata license (homestay permit) if you want to rent your property short-term, like on Airbnb.
 You can apply if your villa is in the right zone and follows building rules.